Angels Fallen: Production

 It was announced that Ali Zamani would direct Amanda Barton's script.
 Michael Madsen was cast along with Nicola Posener, Houston Rhines and Michael Teh.

 Release

-The film was released on DVD and digitial January 14, 2020, by Uncork'd Entertainment.
+The film was released on DVD and digital January 14, 2020, by Uncork'd Entertainment.
 The film is currently available for free on Freevee, Tubi, Redbox, and Amazon Prime Video.

 Critical response

 Brandon Henry at Horror Buzz said the movie starts off interesting, but was left confused at the end.
 Nathan Wyckoff at Horror News said the cast gave a "solid effort" but it was not enough to be considered a successful film.
 Both Jim Morazzini at Voices from the Balcony and Alain Elliott at Nerdly scored it a 1 out of 5.

 Sequel

 A sequel called Angels Fallen: Warriors of Peace was announced to star Denise Richards.